sweet-tooth-clojure/todo-example/README.md

  :routes froutes/frontend-routes}
 ```

-`:use` specifies what library should be use to parse route data into a
+`:use` specifies what library should be used to parse route data into
-router, and reitit is supported out of the box. `:routes` specifies
+a router, and reitit is supported out of the box. `:routes` specifies
 the route data.
 Here's `froutes/frontend-routes`:

 ```clojure